Canadian Forestry Program Accreditation

 The Canadian Forestry Accreditation Board (CFAB) is responsible for the accreditation of post-secondary forestry programs for the purpose of applicants meeting requirements for registration as a forestry professional in Canada.

-The Board accredits forestry post-secondary programs as a service to its member agencies.
+CFAB accredits forestry post-secondary programs as a service to FPRC's member agencies.
 This process ensures that accredited programs meet or exceed professional standards set by FRPC for each profession.

 Accreditation of a program is achieved through a review of each program conducted by a team of forestry professionals drawn from a range of disciplines and segments of the forestry industry.
 The review is undertaken with the mutual consent of the post-secondary institution delivering the program and CFAB.
-The faculty contributes significantly to the process through the development of extensive documentation in advance of the visit and through the arrangement of an on-site or hybrid site visit or virtual exchange.
-This part of the process allows the CFAB review team to meet with university officials, faculty members, support staff, and students.
+The faculty contributes significantly to the process through the development of extensive documentation in advance of the visit and through the arrangement of an on-site or hybrid site visit.
+This part of the process allows the CFAB review team to meet with post-secondary officials, faculty members, support staff, and students.

-The academic curriculum is thoroughly reviewed.
-Learning facilities, educational environment, faculty experience and qualifications, student/graduate skills and competencies, competency assessment procedures, and program stability and support within and outside the university are all considered during the visit.
-The findings of the review team are documented, reviewed, and considered by the Board, who make a formal accreditation decision.
+The academic curriculum is thoroughly reviewed against the professional standards of the related profession.
+Learning facilities, educational environment, faculty experience and qualifications, student/graduate skills and competencies, competency assessment procedures, and program stability and support within and outside the post-secondary institution are all considered during the visit.
+The findings of the review team are documented, reviewed, and considered by CFAB, who make a formal accreditation decision.
 A detailed report is provided to the institution and accredited programs.

 Introduces the principles of accreditation and the elements of the program assessment process.

-Post-secondary institutions interested in exploring accreditation of a forestry program, contact the CFAB Executive Director directly.
+Those post-secondary institutions interested in exploring accreditation of a forestry program must contact the CFAB Executive Director directly.

 ACCREDITATION REVIEWS

-Site visit portion of the accreditation reviews can be conducted through in-person, hybrid, or virtual formats depending on the circumstances.
+The site visit portion of the accreditation reviews can be conducted through in-person or hybrid formats depending on the circumstances.
 Contact the CFAB Executive Director for more information.